sentinel-energy/intercomparison-database/README.md

 ## Format of the scenario ensemble
 The scenario database is provided in a plain-text CSV file.
-Each row describes a single result – the value of a specific variable over time, from one model, scenario and region.
-The columns for each results are as follows:
+Each row describes a single result: the value of a specific variable over time, from one model, scenario and region.
+The columns for each result are as follows:

 *Model*: A string identifying which model produced the result: ``Calliope``, ``DESSTINEE``, ``EMMA``, ``Energy_PLAN``, ``HEB``, ``IMAGE``